lars-t-hansen/moz-sandbox/swat/FUTURE.md

 // -*- fill-column: 80 -*-

-Toplevel   ::= ... | Struct
+Toplevel   ::= ... | Class

-Struct     ::= (Struct-Kwd Id Base-Type Field ...
+Class      ::= (Class-Kwd Id Base-Type Field ...
 Virtual-Decl ...)
 Base-Type  ::= (extends Id) | Empty
-Struct-Kwd ::= defstruct+ | defstruct- | defstruct
+Struct-Kwd ::= defclass+ | defclass- | defclass
 Field      ::= Decl
 Virtual-Decl ::= (virtual Virtual-Signature) Virtual-Signature ::= (Id self Decl ...) | (Id self Decl ... -> Type)

-    A Struct production introduces a named structure type.
-These types form a tree, with the predefined type Object at the root.
-If no base type is provided then Object is assumed.
-Since Object has no fields or methods the implicit base type does not matter, but it allows us to use eg "*Object" as an "any pointer type" type.
+    A Class production introduces a named class type.
+These types form a tree, with the predefined class type AnyClass at the root.
+If no base type is provided then AnyClass is assumed.
+Since AnyClass has no fields or methods the implicit base type does not matter, but it allows us to use eg "*AnyClass" as an "any pointer type" type.

+    [We prefer 'class' over 'struct' since we want to reserve struct for a different, maybe structural, type systems.  cf the distinction between Objects and Records in Modula-3.]

     Syntactically no field can be called "extends" or "virtual", as these are keywords within the definition.

     Each Decl introduces a field and its type.
-Field names must be distinct in a structure.
+Field names must be distinct in a class.

-    The first argument 'self' is assumed to be of the type of the structure within which the virtual declaration occurs; ie, the meaning of 'self' in a type T is really (self *T).
-Overriding methods for subtypes of the structure type will discriminate on this argument.
+    The first argument 'self' is assumed to be of the type of the class within which the virtual declaration occurs; ie, the meaning of 'self' in a type T is really (self *T).
+Overriding methods for subtypes of the class type will discriminate on this argument.

 Func-Kwd   ::= ... | defmethod

-    For defmethod, there must be at least one Decl in the signature and the Id of the first Decl must be "self", and the type of that argument must be a pointer-to-struct whose type hierarchy has a definition of a virtual that matches the signature.
+    For defmethod, there must be at least one Decl in the signature and the Id of the first Decl must be "self", and the type of that argument must be a pointer-to-class whose type hierarchy has a definition of a virtual that matches the signature.
 All other arguments and return types must equal the corresponding in the declaration of the virtual.